FemtoEmacs/lisp-plus-prolog/README.md

-# lisp-plus-prolog
+# wamdocs

-Book about Prolog embedded in Lisp
+Tutorial on wam basic Prolog embedded in
+Common Lisp.
+This book will discuss both
+Lisp and Prolog programming.